-“Honey is an antioxidant, which protects against cancer, improves immunity and decreases inflammation,” McIntyre said.
+“Honey is an antioxidant, which protects against cancer, improves immunity and decreases inflammation,” Arrigoni said.

 Honey is chock full of polyphenols, which are powerful antioxidants.
 Polyphenols also are found in fruits and vegetables, olive oil and tea.